Each of the Impala data types has corresponding notation for literal values of that type.

 field order, separators, and timezone notation) and equivalent

-or numeric values.
+TIMESTAMP or numeric values.

-literals are in the form of DATE'YYYY-MM-DD'
+The DATE literals are in the form of DATE'YYYY-MM-DD'.

 For example, DATE '2013-01-01'

-values is familiar from all kinds of database
+The notion of NULL values is familiar from all kinds of database

 systems, but each SQL dialect can have its own behavior and restrictions on

-values.
+NULL values.
 For Big Data processing, the precise semantics of

-values are significant: any misunderstanding could lead to
+NULL values are significant: any misunderstanding could lead to

 inaccurate results or misformatted data, that could be time-consuming to correct for